-Following the ratification of legislation by the Islamic Parliament regarding amendment of drugs crimes law, was on 19 October approved by the Guardian Council finally after years of efforts of Iranian NGOs, legislators and human rights experts.
+Following the ratification of legislation by the Islamic Parliament regarding amendment of the Anti-Narcotics law, which was on 19 October by the Guardian Council, finally years of efforts of Iranian NGOs, legislators and human rights experts has been effective.
 With the ratification of this law the number of executions will dramatically drop in Iran, because most executions in Iran are related to drugs crimes.
 The Deputy Speaker of the Parliament has estimated that approximately 4,000 prisoners who are in death row, will have their lives spared in view of the precedence of the new law.

 History of Heavy Sentences for Drugs Crimes

 The fight against drugs is one of the most important issues in Iran, which annually imposes heavy financial and material costs.
 According to the announcement of the Interior Minister, drug traffickers make 5 billion dollars per year, which is approximately 5 percent of the national budget.
 The Police Superintendent says that till the end of 2016, 4000 policemen had been killed and 12,000 injured in the fight against drugs.
 As well as these figures, the 43 percent level of the figures for drugs criminals in relation to the total number of prisoners has also added to these figures.

 These issues have resulted in the legislator throughout different periods to apply heavy sentences that include capital punishment to fight the entry and exit and distribution of drugs.
 In June 1980, the Revolutionary Council, harshened the punishment for drugs criminals where in some instances capital punishment had been foreseen as punishment and in 1981 with the addition of a clause to its article, the jurisdiction of the definition of drugs increased.
 In November 1988, the Expediency Council ratified the Fight against Drugs Acct, and capital punishment became inclusive to 9 various scenarios.